 Sometimes, severe epiglottitis can cause the windpipe to close completely so that the person cannot breathe.

 If this happens, the person will need immediate medical attention.
 The symptoms can worsen quickly, sometimes becoming fatal within hours.

 Epiglottitis used to be common among young children, before the introduction of the Hemophilus influenzae type B vaccine (Hib) vaccine.
 Now, there are far fewer cases of epiglottitis, but they do occur.

 Children who have not yet completed the recommended series of vaccinations for Hib are at risk for Hib infections, including epiglottitis.
 Infection caused by other bacteria or viruses can also lead to epiglottitis.

-According to the Centers for Disease Control and Prevention (CDC), an average of 2,562 Hib infections occurred every year in the United States from 2003 to 2010, from all age groups.
+According to the Centers for Disease Control and Prevention (CDC), an average of

 A person with epiglottitis may have signs of:

 - a hoarse or muffled voice

 - stridor, a high pitched sound when breathing, especially when inhaling